caiopeternela/freecodecamp-curriculum/README.md

 # freeCodeCamp Curriculum
-I created this repository to store all the projects I completed while doing the FreeCodeCamp curriculum.
+I created this repository to store all the projects I completed while doing the FreeCodeCamp curriculum 🤙

 ## Responsive Web Design
 1. Tribute Page